 Here we come to one of the most common errors!
 It’s always means it is, and should never be used for possession.

-Its tail means the dog’s tail.
-People get confused because they see the apostrophe in dog’s and they think they have to put it into its as well.
+Its tail means the mouse’s tail.
+People get confused because they see the apostrophe in mouse’s and they think they have to put it into its as well.
 It is one of those idiocies in written English that is annoying and requires some explanation (see principles 2 and 3 below).

 Don’t (do not) use the apostrophe with pronouns!